Distance: 12 miles

 A good portion of the day was spent walking through the Sneaton Low Moor, the first of many moors, which are large areas of open, uncultivated upland.
 These moors are a little dreary, but still interesting.
 We came upon a group of people making a board walkway across a wet section covered in underbrush.
 Just as I took a step, I looked down and, to my horror, I was about to step on an adder, England’s only poisonous snake.
 I am terrified of snakes and knowing this one was poisonous did not help my state of mind.
 Once I had regained my composure, one of the workers came up to me and said, “you are so fortunate to have seen one of our adders, they are shy and are rarely seen.”
 Not so lucky, to my way of thinking!
 At least, I thought to myself, the odds were slim that I would see another of these creatures.

-One of the highlights of the day was Littlebeck Wood, a 65-acre woodland that abounds in floral and fauna.
-May Beck is the brook that accompanies a portion of the path.
+One of the highlights of the day was Littlebeck Wood, a 65-acre woodland that abounds in flora and fauna.
+May Beck is the brook that parallels a portion of the path.

 A unique manmade formation in the midst of the wood is the Hermitage, a very large boulder with a room carved into it.
 The initials G.C.
 1790 are carved above the entrance.
 It is believed that the initials are those of George Chubb, an out of work seaman who may have been commissioned to do the carving by a good-hearted philanthropist.